Choosing Your Health Plan

 - Plan C with Health Savings Account (HSA) or Health Reimbursement Account (HRA).

-Each option is designed differently (for example, deductibles, coinsurance and annual maximums) and each health plan vendor offers unique features.
+Each option is designed differently (for example, Deductibles, Coinsurance and Out Of Pocket maximums) and each health plan vendor offers unique features.
 Be sure to consider these features before making your selection.

 There are two health plan vendors: